AvdiuAndin/nextJsSocialMedia/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Make sure to start the Strapi server on port 1337
-The application environment variables are static(hard coded)
+Make sure to start the [https://github.com/AvdiuAndin/strapiSocialMedia](Strapi server) on port 1337 The application environment variables are static(hard coded)

 This application implements all the features mentioned above.